How to contribute to xPack OpenOCD

 tools, which require the usual native development tools

-(packed as a Docker image for GNU/Linux builds), complemented with
+(packaged as a Docker image for GNU/Linux builds), complemented with

 several binary packages, installed with xpm